giladnavot/cibuildwheel/.swm/understanding-the-macos-build-process.m9s3z0rl.sw.md

 ---
 title: Understanding the MacOS Build Process
 ---
 Building for MacOS in cibuildwheel involves a series of steps to ensure compatibility across different Python versions and architectures.
 The process starts with the identification of the Python configurations that match the selected architectures.
 This is followed by setting up the Python environment, which includes installing the appropriate Python version and setting up the build environment.

 The build process also takes into consideration the MacOS version and adjusts the deployment target accordingly.
-If necessary, the process also involves cross-compilation configurations.
+If necessary, the process also involves cross-compilation configurations.&nbsp;

 The build tools are then installed and the wheel is built.
 If a wheel compatible with the current configuration has been built previously, the build step is skipped.
 The built wheel is then repaired if necessary, and finally tested.

 <SwmSnippet path="/cibuildwheel/macos.py" line="394">